 After another 40 m pass the "Bar Beach Car Park" (on your left).

-After another 350 m turn right.
+After another 350 m (from the Bathers Way) turn right (a steps).

 Then head down the steps (about 8 m long)